Linuxfabrik/lfops/roles/keycloak/README.md

 `keycloak`

-* Installs Keycloak.
+* Installs Keycloak, including the bootstrap of the temporary admin account.
 * Triggers: keycloak.service restart.

 `keycloak:configure`

-* Deploy Keycloak config and sysconfig file, and create keycloak service.
+* Deploys `keycloak.conf`, the sysconfig file and the systemd unit, and rebuilds the server when a build-time option changed.
 * Triggers: keycloak.service restart.

+`keycloak:logrotate`

+* Deploys the logrotate configuration.
+* Triggers: none.

 `keycloak:state`